akshitagupta23/Capstone_Project/README.md

 ### Results
 #### Model Evaluation
 As a part of model evaluation I retrain the model using the hyper tunned parameters.
-This result in improving the Accuracy and Recall.
+This result in improving Recall by 0.2 value.
 Result metric as shown below

   ![Confusion-Matrix.png](images/confusion_mat.png)